bbelojevic/pac-bb/README.md

 kubectl -n persistence create -f C:\PAC\pac-source\minikube\neo4j\service.yaml
 ```

-In chrome go to http://minikube:32010/ this will lead to http://minikube:32010/browser/, you should connect with bolt://minikube:32011 and usernam and password.
+In chrome go to http://minikube:32010/ this will lead to http://minikube:32010/browser/, you should connect with bolt://minikube:32011 and username and password.

 If there is an issue with certification (neo4j helm WebSocket connection to ws:// failed: Error in connection establishment: net::ERR_CONNECTION_REFUSED),
 from chrome go to https://minikube:32011/, click advanced and accept certificate.
 After that you'll be able to connect to db.